-The Parkin REIT is a non-traded REIT formed in December 2017 by the merger of MVP REIT and MVP REIT II that invests primarily in parking lots and garages in the United States.
+The Parking REIT is a non-traded REIT formed in December 2017 by the merger of MVP REIT and MVP REIT II that invests primarily in parking lots and garages in the United States.

 The White Law Group has been investigating the Parking REIT/MVP REIT II since 2016 when it first announced that it would re-evaluate pursuing a listing on the NASDAQ Global Market, and consider other stockholder liquidity options.

 The company suspended distributions paid on its Series A and Series 1 Preferred Stock last April due to economic turmoil caused by the COVID-19 global pandemic.
-Yet prior to the Coronavirus, the company suspended distributions and share repurchases for holders of its common stock in 2018.
+This comes after the the company suspended distributions and share repurchases for holders of its common stock in 2018.

-Update on August 25, 2021 – SEC charges Parking REIT Exec with Fraud
+Updated August 15, 2021 – SEC charges Parking REIT Exec with Fraud

 According to the Securities and Exchange Commission on July 30, the regulator is charging an executive of the Parking REIT, and his wholly owned investment advisory firm, Vestin Mortgage LLC with fraud.